Killing of Shosei Koda: Kidnapping and death

 Koda left Amman on 20 October 2004.
 He ignored advice not to travel to Iraq, and entered the country, because he was curious as to what happened there.

 Koda's captors stated that they would "treat him like his predecessors Berg and Bigley" (Bigley was murdered just weeks before by the organization, before it became known as Al Qaeda in Iraq) if Japan did not withdraw its forces from Iraq within 48 hours.
 The Japanese government headed by Prime Minister Junichiro Koizumi refused to comply with these demands, stating that they will not concede to terrorists.

 In the video sequence of Koda's murder, Koda sits on the American flag, his captors standing behind him.
 Koda's hands are tied behind his back.
 He is blindfolded while a captor reads out a statement for two minutes and ten seconds.
 The captors then hold him down on the ground as they begin to decapitate him.
 Throughout the beheading, "Erhaby Ana (English: I am a Terrorist)", a nasheed, is played.
+The captors, while beheading Shosei, keep screaming “Allahu Akbar”.
 The video sequence ends with shots of Koda's severed head on top of his body followed by shots of the banner of al-Qaeda in Iraq.
 His body was found in Baghdad on 30 October wrapped in an American flag.